 The Geneva Medical College was moved to Syracuse and today is the SUNY Upstate Medical University College of Medicine.

-To qualify applicants must be a U.S. citizen and must have minimum SAT scores of 1250 (reading and math) or an ACT Composite of 28, a high school grade point average of 90 or higher (or 3.7 on a 4.0 scale) and demonstrate commitment to a career in medicine.
+To qualify applicants must be a U.S. citizen and must have minimum SAT scores of 1250 (reading and math) or an ACT Composite of 28, a high school grade point average of 90 or higher (or 3.7 on a 4.0 scale) and significant interest and experience in the sciences or medicine.
 Students must also submit an additional recommendation from a teacher in the science or mathematics departments, as well as an additional personal essay.

-In addition to these general requirements, the finalists will be required to come to campus (in late winter) for an evaluative interview with the Blackwell Selection Committee.
-The interview committee will then select the candidates for Blackwell Medical Scholarship.
+Finalists for the BS/MD program will be required to come to campus (in late winter) for an evaluative interview with the Blackwell Selection Committee.

 *If applying for admission as an Early Decision I candidate, you must apply for the Blackwell Scholars Program by November 15.